keyestudio/KS0555-Keyestudio-Mini--Caterpillar-Tank-Robot/kidsblock/kidsblock.md

 After uploading the code successfully, open the positioning, and then connect the Bluetooth module.

-After uploading the code successfully, plug in the Bluetooth module, after power-on, after the mobile APP is connected to the Bluetooth successfully, we can use the mobile APP to control the tank robot
+After uploading the code successfully, plug in the Bluetooth module, after power-on, after the mobile APP is connected to the Bluetooth successfully, we can use the mobile APP to control the tank robot.

-You need to comment out the unused code, and uncomment the used code.
-Because some modules use the same IO port, you must comment out a part.
-The above two codes are the corresponding two ways to play.

 ![](media/13656cfee75dc5acbeba18a90a084e159.jpg)